 Earlier mining operations and recent proposals have followed the last process with plans of operation filed with the Carson City Field Office of the BLM.
 The 1999 proposal was evaluated in an EA (BLM 1999).
 Although the decision record for the 1999 EA stipulated that all populations of all buckwheat species (Eriogonum diatomaceum had not been formally described at the time) were to be avoided and areas to be avoided were to be identified with flagging or fencing, an estimated 530 plants may have been lost without mitigation being required (BLM 2003, p.
 6).
 Two Notices of Operation have been filed since then with the BLM on claims within which lies much of the largest known occurrence of the species (W.H.
+Byrd Minerals,

-Byrd Minerals, Inc., 2003a, b).
+Inc., 2003a, b).
 The BLM notified the applicant of the status of the plant species (BLM 2003, p.
 6) and requested that the applicant relocate their mining operation to diatomaceous earth deposits outside of E. diatomaceum habitat to avoid unnecessary and undue habitat degradation (BLM 2003, p.
 7).
-Both of the notices of operation provide a reclamation plan; the applicant has indicated that the proposed operations will cause no undue degradation based on the 1999 EA, which was prepared for a different but similar action in the same area (W.H.
+Both of the Notices of Operation provide a reclamation plan; the applicant indicated that the proposed operations would cause no undue degradation based on the 1999 EA, which was prepared for a different but similar action in the same area (W.H.
 Byrd Minerals, Inc. 2003a, b, c).
 After exploratory activities in nearby areas, the application was withdrawn and mineral development affecting the Churchill Narrows no longer appears imminent (Erbes 2008).

-In 2006, the grazing system on the allotment where Eriogonum diatomaceum occurs was changed from one that authorized 135 cattle year-around to one which authorizes 184 cattle from September 1st of any given year through March 31st of the following year and reduces the number of cattle to 67 between April 1st and August 31st.
+In 2006, the grazing system on the allotment where Eriogonum diatomaceum occurs was changed from one that authorized 135 cattle year-around to one which authorizes 184 cattle from September 1 of any given year through March 31 of the following year and reduces the number of cattle to 67 between April 1 and August 31.
 While the total number of AUMs (1,620) remains the same, the stocking rate is reduced by 50 percent during the period when E. diatomaceum is non-dormant.
 This action results in fewer livestock present during the growth period of E. diatomaceum.
 As noted previously, the sparsely vegetated habitat where the plant occurs does not get excessive use from livestock but trampling by wild horses would be a concern if their numbers were to increase (BLM 2006, p.
 13).
-We believe that this action by the BLM reduces the significance of the threat that trampling by livestock poses to the plant, but are unable to assess the significance of the threat of trampling posed by wild horses at this time.
+We believe that this action by the BLM reduces the significance of the threat that trampling posed by wild horses at this time.

-An Area of Critical Environmental Concern (ACEC) Nomination to protect the occupied and potential habitat for the plant species on about 5,900 ac (2,388 ha) was prepared (BLM 2003, p.
-7), and signed (Tonenna 2004).
-The ACEC nomination has been considered as part of an amendment to the Pine Nut Mountain Land Use Plan; an administrative draft of the plan amendment and the draft Environmental Impact Statement (EIS) recently provided to the Service includes a 5,560 ac (2,250 ha) Churchill Narrows Buckwheat ACEC in all of the action alternatives (BLM 2008, pp. 2-17).
-The proposed ACEC would include 15 of the 16 known occurrences of Eriogonum diatomaceum and adjacent diatomaceous earth outcrops to allow for expansion of the plant's limited population into the surrounding suitable habitat (BLM 2008, pp. 2-17).
+An ACEC nomination to protect the occupied and potential habitat for the plant on about 5,900 ac (2,388 ha) has been prepared (BLM 2003, p.
+7), and signed by BLM (Tonenna 2004).
+The ACEC nomination has been considered as part of an amendment to the Pine Nut Mountain Land Use Plan; an administrative draft of the plan amendment and the draft Environmental Impact Statement (EIS) recently provided to the Service includes a 5,560 ac (2,250 ha) Churchill Narrows Buckwheat ACEC in all of the action alternatives (BLM 2008b, pp. 2-17).
+The proposed ACEC would include all 15 of known occurrences of Eriogonum diatomaceum and adjacent diatomaceous earth outcrops to allow for expansion of the plant's limited population into the surrounding suitable habitat (BLM 2008a, pp. 2-17).